bintanqq/quantumpunish/README.md

 ## 📋 Features Overview

+## 📋 Features Overview

 * **Complete Punishment Suite** - Bans, Mutes, Kicks, and IP-based sanctions.
+* **Appeal Management System** - A dedicated GUI-based system for players to request unmutes, allowing staff to review and resolve requests in real-time.
+* **Active Punishment Oversight** - Centralized management interface to monitor and manage all currently active bans and mutes across the server.
 * **Advanced History System 2.0** - Paginated GUI & Interactive chat history with hoverable details and initial duration tracking.
 * **Alt-Account Detector** - Real-time alerts when banned players try to join using alternative accounts.
 * **Smart Chat Filter** - Catch evasion techniques like l33t speak, character substitution, and spam.